blue-arrow-hero

 Additional Information

 Distribution of hours will follow ASPPB guidelines on practicum hour requirements, such that at least 50% of student time will be devoted to service-related activities (including treatment/intervention, assessment, interviews, report-writing, case presentations, and consultation).
 At least 50% of service-related activity time will be devoted to direct face-to-face client contact (at least 25% of total practicum time).
-The remaining practicum hours will include individual and group supervision (1-2 hours/week), case conferences (1.5 hours/week), and didactic and/or research time (1-4 hours/week, depending on student goals for research and additional training interests).
+The remaining practicum hours will include individual and group supervision (1-2 hours/week), case conference (1.5 hours/week), and didactic and/or research time (1-4 hours/week, depending on student goals for research and additional training interests).

-Students are required to complete didactic training in Prolonged Exposure therapy before beginning any PE therapy within the practicum.
+Students are required to complete a didactic training in Prolonged Exposure therapy before beginning any PE therapy within the practicum.
 Students may be provided advanced on-site training and consultation in PE if interested.

 Availability for graduate student training varies by year and may or may not be offered to students following interviews for the practicum.